MicrosoftDocs/well-architected/well-architected/oracle-iaas/optimize-business-continuity-disaster-recovery.md

 > [!NOTE]
 > This setup requires an Active Data Guard license.

-The following diagram aims for a downtime threshold of less than one minute.
-This configuration has active standby, but this standby has *read-only* capabilities.
+The following architecture aims for a downtime threshold of less than one minute.
+This failover has an active standby configuration but has read-only capabilities.

 [![Diagram that shows the active-active architecture on Azure.](./images/active-active.png)](./images/active-active.png)